Group Leader Recruitment

 We provide fully equipped laboratory space for up to 7-9 people for our junior group leaders and space for 12-15 people for senior group leaders including lab expenses.

 Importantly, CRG researchers have access to cutting-edge core facilities and scientific services.
-These include:
+These include the following:

 - Advanced microscopy